wp-plugins/skype-online-status/readme.txt

 == Upgrade Notice ==

-= 2.7.9.1 =
+= 2.8 =
-BUGFIX RELEASE.
-Admin style and script enqueue fix.
+New skypeCheck script for Windows7 / IE8 compatibility.